lucamozzz/bear/README.md

 Environment-aware BPMN Animator makes it possible to upload an environment-aware BPMN collaboration model by clicking on the ***Open*** button.
 When uploading a model, a `.zip` file containing the `.bpmn` file and the space `.json` file will have to be provided by the user.
+You can find `.zip` files of case studies in the `case studies` folder of this repository.
+Each case study is available in a fully functional variant and others with intentional modeling errors to showcase the tool’s capabilities.

 ### Case studies

-You can find `.zip` files of test case studies in the `case studies` folder of this repository.
-Each case study is available in a fully functional variant and others with intentional modeling errors to showcase the tool’s capabilities:

 #### University Compound
 This case study illustrates a scenario where a student seeks guidance from their tutor.
 The collaboration involves a `Student` and a `Tutor` and it takes place in a university compound.
 - `student.zip` <span style="color:green;">(happy path)</span>